By Claud Vaduva

 To practice the Prayer of the Heart, make yourself comfortable in a prayer or meditation posture and use the breath to enliven the prayer until your entire being partakes in its utterance.

-You breathe in the heart:
+You breathe into the heart:

 - On inhalation, mentally utter the first part of the prayer (“My Lord, Jesus Christ”)